stableagents/stableagents/README.md

 - [X] Generating a pull request to fix some bugs or maybe pick off an Asana task in one of the web app projects <a href="https://codegen.com"> See Codegen </a>.
 - [X] Order on Doordash
 - [X] Send a Tweet
-- [X] Open a Youtube Video
+- [X] Open a Youtube Video and fast forward to the 10:00 mark
-- [X] Run Payroll
+- [?]
+Run Payroll
-- [X] Adjust a time on my calendar and send a "I'm running late" email
+- [?]
+Adjust a time on my calendar and send a "I'm running late" email

-## License

-<p> If you have any questions regarding the license or using the repo: please email jordan@stableagents.com.
-The mission is to empower anyone to use Stable Agents, while preventing anyone from making modifications or monetizing the repo for negative gain.</p>